007baba/python/README.txt

 # python
-Welcome to read and give me advice!
+Welcome to read and give me advise!
 Just like what you see.
 I want to use this repositories to study Python.
 Come on!